Middle School Signature Programs

 The St. Francis School of Music is an instrumental and vocal program available to students in grades K–8.
 Students attend private or small-group lessons with professional musicians for in-depth study after school or during school enrichment periods.

 As part of St. Francis’s continuing effort to create leaders who are people for others and who know the importance of supporting and influencing the surrounding community, students are given opportunities to participate in age-appropriate service activities throughout the school year.
 Often incorporated into grade-level class trips, undertakings range from projects on campus to working citywide with various charitable organizations.
 Additionally, Middle School students are encouraged to become involved outside of school.
 This time is referred to as Service Hours.
 Students must take the initiative to discern a need, choose an activity to address, then arrange and execute their response.

-St. Francis partners with CHOICES, a non-profit organization that aims to reduce high-risk behavior in children through a comprehensive education and counseling program involving all members of the school community, including students, parents, and faculty.
+St. Francis partners with Pathways, a non-profit organization that aims to reduce high-risk behavior in children through a comprehensive education and counseling program involving all members of the school community, including students, parents, and faculty.
 The partnership focuses on reducing risk by increasing the use of executive function skills and promoting healthy alternatives to risky behaviors.

 At St. Francis, we believe that effective leadership requires interpersonal skills and competencies that must be learned through experience, practice, and the assessment of successes and failures.
 In other words, young people can only learn the skills of leadership if they are allowed to exercise it in meaningful ways.
 Students take on roles in their classes as leadership ambassadors and participate in service opportunities through ingatherings, conversation committees, and stewardship.